algosup/2024-2025-project-1-fpga-team-6/Documents/TechnicalSpecifications/technicalSpecifications.md

 > *Details of the graphics are provided in the [Functional Specifications](/Documents/FunctionalSpecifications/functionalspecifications.md).*

 #### B) Display Resolution
-The game will run on the NandLand GO Board's display, with a resolution of 640x480 pixels.
+The game will run on the NandLand GO Board's display, with a resolution of **640x480 pixels**.
 Game elements will be appropriately scaled and positioned to fit the screen size, ensuring an optimal viewing experience for the player.

 The Verilog code will configure the display resolution to ensure proper rendering of game elements on the screen.
 The game logic will handle adjustments to the display resolution to ensure that the graphics and gameplay remain aligned with the intended visual presentation.